Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db.md

 1. Specify that you want to generate a **Maven Project** with **Java**, specify your **Spring Boot** version, enter the **Group** and **Artifact** names for your application, add **Azure Support** in the dependencies, and then click the button to **Generate Project**.

-   > [!IMPORTANT]
-   >
-   > There were several breaking changes to the APIs in Spring Boot version 2.0.n, which will be used to complete the steps in this article.
-You can still use one of the Spring Boot 1.5.n versions to complete the steps in this tutorial, and the differences will be highlighted when necessary.
-   >

    ![Basic Spring Initializr options][SI01]

    > [!NOTE]